Adding a signature to email messages is always important. It helps you improve the way you communicate and share your brand.

 Your email signature is the perfect place to add a navigational hyperlink to important destinations or content that you want your contacts to follow.

 For example, you could add your company web address to help you send more traffic to your web page.
 This is a common feature on any email signature template.

 Adding a link to your website address will help you promote your site and your brand.
 It will also give your contacts a better idea of what you or your business does.

 Example of an email signature for a law firm.

 Email signatures often have social media icons.
 These are always good to include in your email footer, as they help you send email recipients to your social media profile.
 This could be your personal account or your business profile.

 Recipients simply click the icon, and they can follow you on the right platform and access the content that you share.
 This can help you build an audience and create a larger network on platforms like LinkedIn, Facebook, and Instagram.

-Watch the video: Adding a link to the company logo and social media icons with Bybrand.
+Watch the quick video: Adding a link to the company logo and social media icons with Bybrand.

 Calls to action

 Hyperlinks can also lead to important actions for your contacts to take.
-For example, it could include things like adding hyperlinks to appointment calendars to set up meetings, links to webinar landing pages to gain registrations, or adding hyperlinks to “book a demo” pages to help you get more demos for your business.
+For example, it could include things like adding hyperlinks to appointment calendars to set up meetings, links to webinar landing pages to gain registrations.
+Or adding hyperlinks to book the demo pages to help you get more demos for your business.